The Origin of Humanity: Who Was the First Person on Earth?

 First person

-And so, as we grapple with ambiguity in attempting to answer this question, we could perhaps offer three different speculative answers:
+And so, as we struggle with ambiguity in attempting to answer this question, we could perhaps offer three different speculative answers:

 1. Humans share a common ape ancestor with chimpanzees and perhaps somehow the first person suddenly evolved.